Lord Edward FitzGerald: Arrest and death

 Lord Edward FitzGerald's social position made him the most important United Irish leader still at liberty.
 On 9 May a reward of £1,000 was offered by Dublin Castle for his apprehension.
 Since the arrests at Bond's, FitzGerald had been in hiding, but had twice visited his wife in disguise and was himself visited by his stepfather Ogilvie and his friend William Lawless; he generally observed less caution than his situation required.
 Meanwhile, the date for the rising was finally fixed for 23 May and FitzGerald awaited the day hidden by Mary Moore above her family's inn in Thomas Street Dublin.

 Tipped off that the house was going to be raided, Moore turned to Francis Magan, a Catholic barrister and trusted sympathiser, who agreed to hide Fitzgerald.
-Making their way to Magan's on May 18, Fitzgerald's party was challenged by Major Henry Sirr and a company of Dumbarton Fencibles.
+Making their way to Magan's on 18 May, Fitzgerald's party was challenged by Major Henry Sirr and a company of Dumbarton Fencibles.
 Moore escaped with Fitzgerald (William Putnam McCabe and other of his bodyguard were arrested) and took him back to Thomas Street to the house of Nicholas Murphy.

 Moore explained to Magan what had happened and, unbeknownst to her, Magan informed Dublin Castle.
 The Moores were raided that day.
-Mary, running to warn the Leinster Directory meeting nearby in James’s Gate, received a bayonet cut across the shoulders.
+Mary, running to warn the Leinster Directory meeting nearby in James's Gate, received a bayonet cut across the shoulders.

 That same evening Sirr stormed Murphy's house where Lord Edward was in bed suffering from a fever.
 Alerted by the commotion, FitzGerald jumped out of bed and, ignoring the pleas of the arresting officers Captain William Bellingham Swan (later assistant town Major of Dublin) and Captain Daniel Frederick Ryan to surrender peacefully, FitzGerald stabbed Swan and mortally wounded Ryan with a dagger in a desperate attempt to escape.
 He was secured only after Major Sirr shot him in the shoulder.

-FitzGerald was conveyed to New Prison, Dublin where he was denied proper medical treatment.
 After a brief detention in Dublin Castle he was taken to Newgate Prison, Dublin where his wound, which had become infected, became mortally inflamed.
 His wife, whom the government probably had enough evidence to convict of treason, had fled the country, never to see her husband again, but Lord Edward's brother Henry and his aunt Lady Louisa Conolly were allowed to see him in his last moments.
 Lord Edward died at the age of 34 on 4 June 1798 as the rebellion raged outside.
-He was buried the next day in the cemetery of St Werburgh's Church, Dublin.
+He was buried the next day in the crypt of St Werburgh's Church, Dublin.
 An Act of Attainder confiscating his property was passed as 38 Geo.
 3 c.
 77, but was eventually repealed in 1819.

 The weapon used by Lord Edward to attack Captains Swan and Ryan while trying to escape arrest was later stolen from Major Swan's house by Emma Lucretia Dobbin, the daughter of Rev. William Dobbin and Catherine Coote.
 The scabbard he reputedly had at his arrest is held at Limerick Museum.